x4dead/task-app-backend/README.md

 ## Contributing 🤝

-Contributions to the SpeedSync RESTful API project are welcome!
+Contributions to the Task RESTful API project are welcome!
 If you have any ideas for improvements, bug fixes, or new features, feel free to submit a pull request or open an issue on GitHub.

 ---